gianlacasella/StaticsTrussSolver/README.md

 ## A program to solves Statics Truss Problems

-A program that **solves Statics Truss Problems, made with a mix of C# (used for GUI) and Python (used to solve the problems and graphing the result)**.
+A program that **solves Statics Truss Problems, made with a mix of C# (used for GUI) and Python (used to solve the problems and graphing the result: scipy and matplotlib)**.
 With this program, you will be able to **save the problem solution graph and the nodes, connections and forces** in a very high resolution.

 Program view (solved problem)|  Full size view (solved problem) :---------------------------:|:--------------------------------: